CloudEngineHub/Gaussian-Property/README.md

 </div>

 # 🚩 Features
+- [✅] GaussianProperty has been accepted to ICCV 2025.
 - [✅] Release physical property prediction code.
 - [✅] Gradio online demo available.
 Try it at [demo](http://218.23.122.14:61019/) link.
 - [TODO] Release physical-based simulation models and configurations.